George Tooker

 George Clair Tooker, Jr. (August 5, 1920 – March 27, 2011) was an American figurative painter.
-His works are associated with Magic realism, Social realism, Photorealism and Surrealism.
+His works are associated with Magic realism, Social realism, Photorealism, and Surrealism.
 His subjects are depicted naturally as in a photograph, but the images use flat tones, an ambiguous perspective, and alarming juxtapositions to suggest an imagined or dreamed reality.
 He did not agree with the association of his work with Magic realism or Surrealism, as he said, "I am after painting reality impressed on the mind so hard that it returns as a dream, but I am not after painting dreams as such, or fantasy."
 In 1968, he was elected to the National Academy of Design and was a member of the American Academy of Arts and Letters.
 Tooker was one of nine recipients of the National Medal of Arts in 2007.

 Early life

 George Tooker was born on August 5, 1920, in Brooklyn, New York where he spent the first six years of his life.
 He was raised by his mother, Angela Montejo Roura, who was of English, German and Spanish-Cuban descent and his father George Clair Tooker who was of English and French descent.
 His religious upbringing was in the Episcopal Church.
 During the Great Depression, the family resided in Bellport, New York.
 He had one sister, Mary Tooker Graham.

 He took art lessons as a child and spent much of his young adult life at the Fogg Art Museum.
-He attended Phillips Academy in Andover, Massachusetts and graduated from Harvard University with an English degree in 1942, after which and enlisted in the Officer Candidates School (United States Marine Corps), but was discharged for medical reasons.
+He attended Phillips Academy in Andover, Massachusetts and graduated from Harvard University with an English degree in 1942, after which he enlisted in the Officer Candidates School (United States Marine Corps), but was discharged for medical reasons.